 Rosen Law Firm Encourages Eldorado Gold Corporation Investors To Inquire About Securities Class Action Investigation - EGO

-Why: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Eldorado Gold Corporation (NYSE: EGO ) resulting from allegations that Eldorado Gold may have issued materially misleading business information to the investing public.
+Why: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Eldorado Gold Corporation (NYSE: EGO ) resulting from allegations that Eldorado Gold may have issued materially misleading business information to the investing public.

 So What: If you purchased Eldorado Gold securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.